flowers-software/spicegen/README.md

 - **type-safe relationship updates** - provides factory methods to assemble type-safe relationship updates

 _This repo is forked from the excellent [oviva-ag/spicegen](https://github.com/oviva-ag/spicegen) project.
-We would like to thank Thomas Richner for agreeing to us forking and taking over the project from here._
+We would like to thank [Thomas Richner](https://github.com/thomasrichner-oviva) for agreeing to us forking and taking over the project from here._

 Notable changes:
 - The package name has been changed from `com.oviva.spicegen` to `com.flowers.spicegen`.
 - The `*Ref` classes have been migrated to be records
+- Added caveat support

 ## Getting Started